Nyctinomus aegyptiacus

 Taxonomy notes

-may be included under a separate genus, Nyctinomus, but is tentatively retained under Tadarida here pending a revision of the genus as a whole; similarly, the name thomasi may represent a distinct species, but is retained under T. aegyptiaca here
+tentatively moved from Tadarida to Nyctinomus, but a more thorough revision of Tadarida is needed as the genus as currently defined is polyphyletic; the name thomasi may represent a distinct species, but is retained under T. aegyptiaca here

 Taxonomy notes citation